spcourse/python/en/basics/index.md

 ## Comments

 If a single file contains a sizable amount of Python-code, it is good practice to clearly denote *what is where* (for the reader of the code, not the user of the program).
-To that end you can add lines of commentary to your code.
+That way you can add lines of commentary to your code.
 They look like this:

     # calculation
     x = x + 1